torero619/MSBA502/README.md

 - Group learning, individual coding and performance

 ### Checklist
-1. Signup for Kaggle, DataWorld,
+1. Signup for Kaggle, DataWorld using your sandiego.edu Google SSO
+2. Join the Slack link
+3. vote on the post
+4. respond in thread to show that you can

 ### Deliverables
 1. Load Data into variable give counts